Ghanaian youngster Christian Nfodjo joins Belgian giants Anderlecht

 He will be handed a professional contract based on his performance with Jean Kindermans’ team.

-Nfodjo is a defensive midfielder but can also operate as a right back.
+Nfodjo is a defensive midfielder but can also operate as right back.

 He was the captain for the youth side of Racing Gent.